open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 New Features:

- - API - new easyrtc.setPeerListener() function.
+ - JS Client - new easyrtc.setPeerListener() function.
 Sets a listener for data sent from another client.
 Replacement for set data listener.
- - API - new easyrtc.setServerListener() function.
+ - JS Client - new easyrtc.setServerListener() function.
 Listens for messages from the server which are not from another peer.

 Changes:

- - API - Implementing methods used in Google's adapter.js for cross browser support
+ - JS Client - Implementing methods used in Google's adapter.js for cross browser support
  - Server/API - Renamed easyRTCcmd socket message type to easyrtcCmd.
 Should have no outside effect.
  - Server - Moved API files to the /api/ folder thus cleaning up the /static/.
 API files are publicly linked using /easyrtc/easyrtc.js and /easyrtc/easyrtc.css.
 For transitional purposes, the old public file locations are still accessible.
  - Server - Version bump for express to 3.3.x